stefanofa/awesome/README.md

 *   [cline/cline](https://github.com/cline/cline) - Autonomous coding agent as an SDK, IDE extension, or CLI assistant.

-*   [LegendApp/legend-list](https://github.com/LegendApp/legend-list) - A high-performance list component for React Native
+*   [LegendApp/legend-list](https://github.com/LegendApp/legend-list) - A high-performance list component for React Native and React

 *   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.